saycel/black-rock-forest-store-and-forward/readme.md

 - flask app as rest api
 - mosquitto for M2M pub/sub broker

-# Step to build the project from scratch
+# Step to build the project from scratch (For Raspberry Pi)
 the build proccess with docker-compose take care of everything you need to have up and runing the project in the RPI, also the containers are setup to auto restart in case the RPI is shutdown or restarted.

     ~$ git clone https://github.com/saycel/black-rock-forest-store-forward.git